HSC Economics

-The Higher School Certificate (HSC) Economics course is a 2-unit elective course undertaken by students in New South Wales across their final 2 years of schooling.
+The Higher School Certificate (HSC) Economics course is a 2-unit elective course undertaken by students in New South Wales, Australia, across their final 2 years of schooling.
 The course includes a preliminary program for study across 3 terms of Year 11, and an HSC course for study over 4 terms of Year 12.
 In 2012, 5,262 students sat the HSC Economics external examination, with 12.5% receiving the top performance indicator of a Band 6.
 The course aims to take a "problems and issues approach" to the teaching and learning of economics, with a particular emphasis on the economic problems and issues experienced by individuals and society.

 The key issues of the HSC Economics syllabus are: